Mobile App Reliability Engineering: Beyond “It Works on My Device”

 • "We don't want P0s in production"

-These are not reliability targets.
-They are vibes.
+These aren't reliability targets. they're vibes.

 For mobile apps, useful SLIs to define SLOs around: